Monday-Thursday: 7:30am* - 6:00pm

 Why use a primary source?

-Primary sources allow direct entry into an historical event.
+Primary sources allow direct entry into a historical event.
 Sometimes they are difficult to understand.
 Having even a surface understanding of the context in which they were produced helps to interpret primary sources.

 How to find primary sources?